ethics: other peoples' ethics - human rights - democracy - CO2

 - Payment of bribes etc etc

-Tax - we do OKVeganline pays taxes towards a welfare state so it is way-ahead of some rivals, but it
+☐ Tax - we do OKVeganline pays taxes towards a welfare state so it is way-ahead of some rivals, but we benefit from tax breaks.

 Sustainability "those brands making a postiive impact"